-In this article we’re going to discuss some of the factors that auto transporters like us look at and use to price your shipment, and explain why these different factors impact your quotes in such drastic ways.
+In this article we’re going to discuss some of the factors that carriers like us look at and use to price your shipment, and explain why these different factors impact your quotes in such drastic ways.
 You can also read more about auto transport quotes here and here, so you get a full understanding of what you’re getting into when you start shopping for services.

 Pickup and Dropoff Locations

 This one is kind of a no-brainer, as it is the main determining factor for your auto transport price.
 Auto shipping companies look at where you are shipping from and to and the mileage between the two and basically use that as a baseline when compiling your quote.